-Expression Name Description ^ Circumflex When used at the beginning of an expression (or a subexpression), matches the beginning of a line ("anchors" the expression to the beginning of the line).
-When used as the first character inside brackets, excludes the bracketed characters from being matched.
-Otherwise, has no special properties. \$ Dollar sign When used at the end of an expression, matches the end of a line ("anchors" the expression to the end of the line).
-Otherwise, has no special properties. \char Backslash Except within a bracket expression, escapes the next character to permit matching on explicit instances of characters that are normally extended regular expression operators. expr expr Concatenation Matches any string that matches all of the concatenated expressions in sequence. expr expr Vertical bar (alternation) Separates multiple extended regular expressions; matches any of the bar-separated expressions.
+Expression Name Description \char Backslash Except within a bracket expression, escapes the next character to permit matching on explicit instances of characters that are usually extended regular expression operators. expr expr Concatenation Matches any string that matches all of the concatenated expressions in sequence. expr expr Vertical bar (alternation) Separates multiple extended regular expressions; matches any of the bar-separated expressions.